mrousavy/react-native-vision-camera/docs/SETUP.md

 <string>$(PRODUCT_NAME) needs access to your Microphone to record videos with audio.</string>
 ```

+You also may need to:
+- add a Swift file to your project so that Xcode creates a bridging header,
+- remove explicit Swift 5.0 imports for the library to compile as per [this StackOverflow answer](https://stackoverflow.com/a/66281846/1123156).

 ### Android

 Open your project's `AndroidManifest.xml` and add the following lines inside the `<manifest>` tag: